CogComp/talen/README.md

 (see below).
 The document-based method looks for config files that start with 'doc-' and the sentence-based method looks for config files that start with 'sent-'.

-Describe config files, and how they are different for document and sentence.
+See the [example config files](config/) for the minimally required set of options.

 ## Annotation Methods